Go on a Day Trip to Douro from Porto

 How to Get There

 Porto is considered the main gateway to the Douro region so, it provides several options to get there, each one providing a different travel experience.
 The most popular one is probably by taking a cruise.
-They depart from Vila Nova de Gaia’s pier located just across from Porto’s ribeira/riverside.
+They depart from Vila Nova de Gaia’s pier located just across from Porto’s Ribeira/riverside.
 You can easily access it by crossing the Dom Luis bridge.
 These cruise ships take you on a six-hour journey up the Douro river.
-It’s quite a time-consuming trip, mostly due to the river locks crossing, which were built to tame the river.
+It’s quite a time-consuming trip, mostly due to the river locks crossing, which was built to tame the river.
 That in and of itself is worth witnessing.
 It might take a big chunk of your time, but it is also the mode of transport that unveils the Douro Valley stunning landscapes in the most spectacular way.

-Another popular travel option is the train from Porto’s main railway station, São Bento.
+Another popular travel option is the train from Porto’s railway station, São Bento.
 The journey is faster, taking about two hours and a half to get there.
 It also provides an amazing travel experience as the track follows a path through the Douro river bank.
 The Linha do Douro/Douro Line route is considered as one of the most picturesque railways in Europe.

 You can also take a bus to get there but, honestly, it is probably the least recommended way to get there.
 You see, the road through the Douro Valley was considered the world’s best road due to the spectacular scenic show it offers, so if you want to hit the road, it’s recommendable to rent a car and explore the amazing views it offers at your own pace.